khalifa005/KnightArchitecture/Documentation/HowTo/TestTransactionsLevels.md

        _Expected_: Query hangs until the transaction commits or rolls back.

 #### 2. **Row Locking with UPDLOCK**
-- **Behavior**: Prevents other transactions from reading or modifying the locked row.
 - **Steps**:
   1. Run `TestRowLockAsync` in your code.
   2. Pause the debugger before committing the transaction.